italiangrid/storm/documentation/sysadmin-guide/1.11.22/references/storm-namespace-conf.md

-### Storage information
+---
+layout: service-guide
+title: StoRM Backend namespace XML full reference
+---

+# StoRM Backend namespace XML full reference

-Information about storage managed by StoRM is stored in a configuration file named namespace.xml located at */etc/storm/backend-server/* on StoRM Backend host.
-One of the information stored into namespace.xml file is what is needed to perform the ***mapping functionality***.
+Information about storage managed by StoRM is stored in a configuration file named `namespace.xml` located at `/etc/storm/backend-server/` on StoRM Backend host.
+One of the information stored into this file is what is needed to perform the **mapping functionality**.

+## The _mapping functionality_

 The *mapping functionality* is the process of retrieving or building the transport URL (TURL) of a file addressed by a Site URL (SURL) together with grid user credential.
-The Fig 3 shows the different schema of SURL and TURL.
+The following picture shows the different schema of SURL and TURL.

 {% assign image_src="surl-turl-schema.png" %}
 {% assign image_width="100%" %}